 Here’s the Living Room Before & After:

 You may see our house and think, “Wow, they must be doing really well!
 Their house looks like they spent a ton of money”.
 Nope.
 While we rebuild our finances, I’m still always on the hunt to make some extra cash and score some sweet deals.
 I’m here to say it’s possible to make your home look awesome and expensive even with a small budget and I’ll show you how.

 1.Sell items you don’t need

-Before you even begin decorating, I highly recommend going through your house and finding things you no longer need (you’ll be surprised how much crap you may have laying around!).
-When we were getting ready to move I made 3 piles: things to donate, things to sell, things to toss out.
+Before you even begin decorating, I highly recommend going through your house and finding things you no longer need.
+You’ll be surprised how much you may have laying around that you don’t use!
+When we were getting ready to move, I made 3 piles: things to donate, things to sell, things to toss out.
 Go room by room and do the same.
 One you take out the trash pile, and drop off your donations, sit and begin to figure out how to sell your other items.
-I used?Craigslist and OfferUp.
-To be honest, OfferUp was much better for me (and I met super awesome people!).
-Between items we no longer needed & some items left around the house when we purchased it, we made over $2K in cash to help pay for renovation costs!
-You’ll feel great cause you now have cash AND you’ll feel a bit lighter mentally knowing there wont be as much crap around.

 2. Bargain with Cash